glossarysh/glossarysh.github.io/_topic/world-wide-web.markdown

 ---
 layout: topic
 title: "World Wide Web"
-snippet: "The World Wide Web is an information system that gives access to documents delivered over the Internet."
+description: "The World Wide Web is an information system that gives access to documents delivered over the Internet."
 website: ""
 ---